 Always choose a hard drive as an additional drive, in addition to your primary SSD.
 If you work with large file sizes like videos, databases, 3D files, etc, a hard drive can help you save some money.
 Keep in mind that the read/write speeds will be very low compared to the SSDs.
 Let’s take a 7200 RPM hard drive.
 If I have to write a 100GB video to it, it would take anything between 10 and 15 minutes.
 The same file can be written from a Gen 4.0 SSD to another SSD in around 30 to 40 seconds or even less than this.

-But, if you check the prices, you will be able to save a lot of money if work with very high amounts of data.
-Hard Drives are good for RAID setups as we discussed above.
+But if you check the prices, you will be able to save a lot of money if you work with very high amounts of data.
+Hard Drives are suitable for RAID setups as we discussed above.
 Also, hard drives are most applicable for archiving, backups, NAS, Surveillance systems (CCTVs), some gaming consoles, etc. because of their adequate sequential read/write performance, hard drives are still used in many places and aren’t absolute.
 In summary, HDDs are best suited for applications that require large amounts of storage and don’t prioritize speed